Las Galeras Peninsula De Samana, Dominican Republic Travel Guide

 Dramatic white cliffs back beaches like Playa Frontón, creating striking natural backdrops.
 Cave systems are found within Los Haitises National Park, accessible via organized boat tours.

-Playa Rincón, Playa Frontón, Playa Madame, La Playita, Playa Grande, and the main Las Galeras beach all provide distinctive experiences.
+Playa Rincón, Playa Frontón, Playa Madame, La Playita, Playa Grande, and the principal Las Galeras beach all provide distinctive experiences.
 Caño Frío is a refreshing freshwater stream at one end of Playa Rincón.

 Playa Ermitaño and Playa Colorado are stunning, isolated beaches accessible by boat or challenging hike.
 Small, unnamed coves offer private swimming.